qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_dragdrop.rst

   var dropTarget = new qx.ui.form.List;
   dropTarget.setDroppable(true);

-The basic drag&drop should start working with these properties enabled, but it will show the no-drop cursor over all potential target.
+The basic drag&drop should start working with these properties enabled, but it will show the no-drop cursor over all potential targets.
 To fix this one needs to register actions (and optionally data types) supported by the drag target.
 This can be done during the ``dragstart`` event which is fired on the drag target:

 ::